Jade (Mortal Kombat): Promotion and reception

-shoved away.
-Jade's stomach is ripped out of her body as she tries to protect her."

 Chad Hunter of Complex chose the Mortal Kombat 2011 versions of Jade and Kitana to represent the "women who fight" stereotype in his 2012 list of the fifteen most stereotypical characters in video games, describing them as "half-naked skanks who can fight, hurl lasers and perform aerobatic attacks while wearing thongs, high-heeled boots and keeping their giant breasts under scarves", which he felt had caused "female gamers [to] slide away from this series."
 In a 2016 thesis discussing female representation in video games, Juho Matias Puro included Jade with Street Fighters Chun-Li and Tekkens Christie Monteiro as "hypersexualized" characters "designed to aesthetically pleasure the hypothetical male, but their sexual identity and expression are non-existent."
 Following the 2019 release of Mortal Kombat 11, Princess Weekes of The Mary Sue described Jade therein as a "boss" in an article discussing video games "toning down their hyper-sexual female character[s]" due to the increase in marketing to female gamers.
 She dismissed the designs of Jade, Kitana and Mileena in the 2011 reboot as "ridiculous" and "large breasts and cleavage for the sake of it", while her response to the criticism of Jade's more conservative redesign in MK11 was that "part of the sex appeal of the characters is watching them destroy their enemies.
 Watching Jade in [MK11], she has plenty of sex appeal when she disembowels her enemies."
 April Prince of Black Girl Nerds described the character as "a strong, beautiful dark-skinned woman who has always fought for the freedom and autonomy of her realm and for that we as the gaming world love her", and "quite the representative for dark-skinned women" who appealed to black female Mortal Kombat players.
 Alex Dalbey of The Daily Dot, in 2019, said of the negative reaction to the redesigns of Jade and other female characters in MK11: "This attitude that women in video games must be attractive is reflective of an entitled expectation that women in games are, in no small measure, there for straight male sexual entertainment."